matthamil/Bash-Scripts/README.md

 ##boilerplate.sh

-Downloads my personal front-end boilerplate and creates a new repo on Github with a name and description.
+Downloads my personal Angular boilerplate and prompts to create a new repo on Github with a name and description.

 ##githubRepoMaker.sh